rpryzant/reinforce/README.md

   * experience replay is good because it decorrelates trajectories
   * use old params for target calculation for more stable update
     * experiment with smooth interpolation between old, fresh weights? (papers swap weights every once in a while)
+* if we have a small feature space, use linear least squares prediction to get to weights in one sep

 ## Questions for percy